rowanmoul/ArchSecureDualBoot/README.md

 At this point we have sealed the LUKS passphrase in a TPM object that is restricted with a policy that must be satisfied by another policy that is authorized (signed) with a key.
 In order to statisfy this policy, we must create a second policy and sign it.
 The second policy will be created such that it is satisfied only if the values of certain PCRs are the same as when the policy was created.
 However, since we are still running on a live disk (if you have been following this guide from the beginning), the current values of most of the PCRs are not the ones that will be found on our new Arch system.
 There are a few that can be expected not to change in this case, such as PCR 0, which is the BIOS code, but creating a signed policy that is satisfied by only a few PCR values leaves our sealed LUKS passphrase vulnerable if anyone ever got ahold of that policy.

-Since we need the policy at early boot, it is easiest to store it in the EFI system partition, just as we did with the handles for the two objects we saved in the TPM.
-As long as the policy is strong, this is secure because the policy file is nothing more than a digest (of PCR values in this case).
-The user (or the automated script we will be using later) must re-create the digest with a real authorization session by adding the same PCR values that went into the original, after which the TPM will compare the two digests.
+Since we will need this policy at boot to unseal the LUKS passphrase, we will store it on the USB flash drive, just as we did with the handles for the two objects we saved in the TPM.
+The policy file is nothing more than a digest (of PCR values in this case) so storing it on the unencrypted flash drive is harmless so long as the policy requires a robust set of PCR values.
+In addition, it is useless unless paired with this specific TPM so storing them separately adds to the overall security.
+To use the policy the user (or the automated script we will be using later) must know the 'recipie' and re-create the policy digest with a real authorization session by adding the same PCR values that went into the original, after which the TPM will compare the two digests.
 The policy is satisfied if they match.
 Normally a policy is stored as part of the TPM object, however this one is stored in a file because it will be used to satisfy the wildcard policy that is stored in the TPM object.
 Since the policy is accompanied by a signature from the authorization key, nobody can tamper with it without causing the signature to fail verification.
 However if the policy is weak (such as by only requiring a couple PCR values), then there is no need for tampering since it will be easy to satisfy while making malicious changes to other parts of the boot configuration.

 To mitigate this vulnerbility while also maintaining convenience, we can create a temporary policy that will only work on the next boot, and never again afterward.
 This is possible because the TPM has an internal 32-bit counter that is incremented on every boot, never decremented, and can't be reset without running `tpm2_clear` which requires authorization and would also clear our sealed key from the TPM (see previous section about the Dictionary Attack Lockout Authorization).
 We can create a policy that includes a requirement that the value of the boot counter be exactly one plus the current value such that it can only be satisfied on the next boot (in addition to a couple PCR values that we do not expect to change under most circumstances, like PCR 0).

 This strategy will also be used whenever we install an upate for the kernel or the boot loader, though it will be done automatically in install hooks that we will setup later.
-Whenever we boot, an `initramfs` script (also to be setup later) will look first for a "more secure" policy that works, and failing that (such as when we install a kernel update), it will look for a temporary policy as described above.
+Whenever we boot, a script (also to be setup later) will look first for a "more secure" policy that works, and failing that (such as when we install a kernel update), it will look for a temporary policy as described above.
 If this temporary policy is satisfied then it will automatically create a new "more secure" policy with the new PCR values that incorporate the updated kernel (once it unlocks the disk with the temporary policy and gains access to the signing key).
-We can take advantage of this automated policy creation in our initial setup too, by manually creating a temporary policy now and then letting the `initramfs` script automatically create the "more secure" policy when we reboot into our new arch system for the first time.
+We can take advantage of this automated policy creation in our initial setup too, by manually creating a temporary policy now and then letting the boot script automatically create the "more secure" policy when we reboot into our new arch system for the first time.

 ### Create a temporary policy